dtcc-platform/dtcc-template/README.md

-# DTCC Package Template
+# DTCC Template

-DTCC Package Template is a template for creating clean and simple Python packages that include C++ code.
+DTCC Template is a template for creating clean and simple Python packages that include C++ code.

 Highlights: